 The aim of the experiment is to identify which parts of the robot controller are vulnerable to faults.
-The flow of the experiment is displayed in Figure 3.
+The flow of the experiment is displayed in Figure 2.
 At first, we initiate the environment of the robot in simulation.
 As the first scenario, we chose a small maze with 8x8 fields.
 Subsequently, the robot controller is initiated.
 Then the robot starts to search a path to the end position.
 At this point, the fault injection takes place.
 We generate randomly an LUT of every unit of the robot controller into which the fault will be injected.
 Thanks to the Rapidsmith, just the corresponding bits of the bistream are inverted.
-Faults are injected one after another until the robot starts to behave incorrectly.
+Faults are injected one after another until the robot starts to behave incorrectly or has an accident.
 We were monitoring (1) the number of faults that led to the malfunction of the robot and (2) how the behaviour of the robot was changed.

-Fig. 3.
-The flow of one experiment.
+Figure 2: The flow of one experiment.

-The results of the experiments are shown in Table I. In the first column, the list of components of the robot controller is provided.
+The results of the experiments are shown in Table 1.
+In the first column, the list of components of the robot controller is provided.
 In the second column, the total number of bits of the bitstream that belong to the LUTs of corresponding components is shown.
 The following three columns represent the number of injected faults into particular components which caused incorrect behaviour of the robot.
-The first number is minimum, the second number is median and the last number is maximum of faults that led to failure.
-Injecting faults into all bits of the bitstream would be very time-consuming, because behaviour was monitored manually.
+Injecting faults into all bits of the bitstream would be very time-consuming, because evaluation of faults impact on robot behaviour was monitored manually.
 Therefore, we utilise the statistic evaluation.
 20 experimental runs were performed for each component (320 experimental runs in total).
 The last column of the table contains the state of the robot that was evaluated as the wrong behaviour.